-While sterilising jars in microwave ovens works really well, you can’t sterilise metallic lids in this way.
-Instead of using the old lids, you can cover the top of the jars with wax (and pretend you live in the 1400s) or buy new lids to seal your jam.
+While sterilising jars in microwave ovens works well, you can’t sterilise metallic lids in this way.
+Instead of using the old lids you can cover the top of the jars with wax or buy new lids to seal your jam.
 If you’re keen to reuse metallic lids you can use the dishwasher sterilising method below or follow our handy hack in the oven section next.

 How to sterilise jars in the oven

-Sterilising jars in the oven takes quite a bit longer than in a microwave, but it’s long been known as one of the best methods for sterilising glass jars.
+Sterilising jam jars in the oven takes quite a bit longer than in a microwave, but it’s long been known as one of the best methods.
 You can get the prep done while your jam is simmering and by the time it’s cooked your jars will be ready.
 Just follow these simple steps:

 - Remove the jar labels (by soaking them off, if necessary).

-- Lay paper in double layers on your oven shelves and arrange the jars (still wet) on the shelves so that they aren’t touching.
+- Lay paper in double layers on your oven shelves and arrange the jars whilst wet on the shelves so that they aren’t touching.

 - Shut the oven and set a timer for 20 minutes.

 - Use an oven glove to remove the jars and stand them on a heatproof mat to cool enough that they’re safe to handle.

 A quick word of caution here: never add hot jam to a cold jar or cold jam to a hot jar, as this can lead to cracking or, worse still, a jammy explosion.

 Handy Tip: If your jars have rubber seals, remove them first and boil in water instead of placing them in the oven.
 It’s best not to dry rubber in hot air.
 You can also sterilise lids in a saucepan of boiling water for 20 minutes too, while the jars are sterilising in the oven.